-By the time the NeXT Computer was about to launch, however, Time writer Philip Elmer-Dewitt opened his article by noting:
+By the time the NeXT Computer was about to launch, however, Time writer Philip Elmer-Dewitt opened his article like this:

 “To be a hit with humans, a computer needs to be more than the sum of its hardware and software and metal skin.
 The most successful machines have a built-in emotional component, something that connects the tools in the computer with the whims of its user.
 Perhaps no one understands this better than Steven Jobs, co-founder of Apple Computer and the man who made the personal computer a household term.”

 Paying homage to NeXT Computer

 I’ll write more about the NeXT Computer when we celebrate its actual launch anniversary.
 But today’s installment of “Today in Apple history” shows two things.
 It takes us back to a time before Steve Jobs was, well, Steve Jobs.
 It also shows how the world bought into what Jobs was preparing to do at NeXT.